Prehabilitation and Rehabilitation

 How Cranial Cruciate Ligament Injuries can be managed when surgery isn’t the first choice.

 Ruptures and partial tears to one or both Cranial Cruciate Ligaments (CCL) is a remarkably common injury in our doggy friends.
-While certain breeds seem to have significantly more frequency of injury, I see it pop up in a wide variety of breeds, ages and sizes of dogs.
+While certain breeds seem to have significantly more frequency of injury, I see it in a wide variety of breeds, ages and sizes of dogs.

 am_bull_acl_2-01